'Creep shot': Firestorm over photo of Ocasio-Cortez posted on Twitter

 Breaking News Emails

-Thousands of Twitter users on Thursday pounced on a tweet from a Washington Examiner reporter who posted a photo of newly elected Democratic Rep. Alexandria Ocasio-Cortez that he claimed was proof she was not "struggling" for money.
+A Washington Examiner reporter who posted a photo of newly elected Democratic Rep. Alexandria Ocasio-Cortez that he claimed was proof she was not "struggling" for money deleted the post after backlash from thousands of Twitter users on Thursday.

 Reporter Eddie Scarry's tweet followed Ocasio-Cortez's telling The New York Times last week she would have difficulty paying for an apartment in Washington, D.C., until she starts collecting her congressional salary next year.